hacktoolkit/django-htk/apps/accounts/api/README.md

 ## Overview

-This module provides REST API endpoints for programmatic access to the service.
+This API module provides REST API endpoints for programmatic access to the service.
 Endpoints support standard HTTP methods and return JSON responses.

 ## Quick Start